 Articles generally mix current market observations with charting and education.
 It is important to understand that StockCharts.com does not publish any buy or sell recommendations (a.k.a. “stock picks”).
 See our Terms of Service for more details.

 StockCharts is increasingly making market commentary available in video form.
-Our MarketWatchers LIVE web show airs three days a week and provides real-time market commentary from a technical perspective.
+Our MarketWatchers LIVE web show airs five days a week and provides real-time market commentary from a technical perspective.

 The following Blogs are available for anyone to read: